NHL on television in the 1980s: 1981

 the play-by-play alongside Mike Eruzione.
 Dick Carlson and Jiggs McDonald also did play-by-play work on occasion.
 In addition, Don Cherry was a commentator for at least one game.
 Meanwhile, Jim West was the host for most games.

 With USA's coverage of the 1981 Stanley Cup Playoffs, it marked the first time that there was "blanket" American television coverage of the NHL playoffs.
 In other words, often, whenever a game was played, it was televised on a national outlet (whether it was broadcast or cable).
-USA however, didn't televise Game 1 of the playoff series between Philadelphia Flyers and Calgary Flames (April 16) because they were instead broadcasting a baseball game between the Pittsburgh Pirates and Philadelphia Phillies.
-Meanwhile, they also skipped Games 2–6 (on April 17, 22 and 24) of the Philadelphia–Calgary series because of their coverage of the NBA playoffs.
-USA also didn't televise Games 2 and 5 of the playoff series between the Calgary Flames and Minnesota North Stars (April 30 and May 7 respectively) because of baseball games involving the Minnesota Twins vs. the Boston Red Sox and the Los Angeles Dodgers vs. the Philadelphia Phillies respectively.
+USA however, didn't televise game one of the playoff series between Philadelphia Flyers and Calgary Flames (April 16) because they were instead broadcasting a baseball game between the Pittsburgh Pirates and Philadelphia Phillies.
+Meanwhile, they also skipped games 2–6 (on April 17, 22 and 24) of the Philadelphia–Calgary series because of their coverage of the NBA playoffs.
+USA also didn't televise games two and five of the playoff series between the Calgary Flames and Minnesota North Stars (April 30 and May 7 respectively) because of baseball games involving the Minnesota Twins vs. the Boston Red Sox and the Los Angeles Dodgers vs. the Philadelphia Phillies respectively.

 1982

 In the season, Al Trautwig took over as studio host.
 Dan Kelly did play-by-play with either Gary Green or Rod Gilbert on color commentary.
 For the playoffs, Dick Carlson and Al Albert were added as play-by-play voices of some games.
-Meanwhile, Jim Van Horne hosted Stanley Cup Finals games played in Vancouver.
+Meanwhile, Jim Van Horne hosted Stanley Cup Final games played in Vancouver.

 In April 1982, USA outbid ESPN for the NHL's American national television cable package with $8 million (at least $2 million more than what ESPN was offering).

-Aside from the 1982 Stanley Cup Finals, CBC's only other nationally televised postseason games (all other games were seen regionally) from that year were the April 23 Boston-Quebec game (Game 6), the April 25 Quebec-Boston game (Game 7), and the May 6 Vancouver-Chicago game (Game 5).
+Aside from the 1982 Stanley Cup Final, CBC's only other nationally televised postseason games (all other games were seen regionally) from that year were the April 23 Boston-Quebec game (Game 6), the April 25 Quebec-Boston game (Game 7), and the May 6 Vancouver-Chicago game (Game 5).

 1983

 Things pretty much remained the same for USA during the season.
-Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted the Stanley Cup Finals from the Nassau Coliseum.
+Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted the Stanley Cup Final from the Nassau Coliseum.
 USA didn't cover any playoff games on April 7, 1983, because they were broadcasting second round highlights of The Masters followed by a West Coast NBA telecast.

 1984

 In the season, USA covered over 40 games including the playoffs.
 While Gary Green did all games, Dan Kelly and Al Albert did roughly 20 games each.
 Meanwhile, Jiggs McDonald helped broadcast at least one game.

-Because USA was airing Masters highlights, Game 1 of the 1984 playoff series between the Minnesota North Stars and St. Louis Blues (April 12) and Game 2 of the playoff series between the New York Islanders and Washington Capitals (April 13) were aired on tape delay at 10 p.m.
+Because USA was airing Masters highlights, game one of the 1984 playoff series between the Minnesota North Stars and St. Louis Blues (April 12) and game two of the playoff series between the New York Islanders and Washington Capitals (April 13) were aired on tape delay at 10 p.m.
 Eastern Time.